Three stratas, three solutions for electric vehicle charging

 Not every strata is fortunate to have someone as determined and organized as Robert Gutierrez.

-A Tesla owner who liked to go to Whistler and back on a single charge, but couldn't without overnight charging at home, Gutierrez got busy with his push to win over fellow owners in his strata complex near False Creek in Vancouver.
+A Tesla owner who liked to go to Whistler and back on a single charge, but couldn't make the trip without overnight charging at home, Gutierrez got busy with his push to win over fellow owners in his strata complex near False Creek in Vancouver.
 Initial pushback just drove him to talk to more contractors who needed to deliver on three non-negotiable demands:

 - The solution couldn't use any of the strata's precious visitor parking spots.